drBenway/pixi-vn-wiki/Canvas-Elements.md

 # Canvas Elements

-Pixi'VN provides a set of elements to create a visual novel interface.
+Pixi'VN provides a set of canvas elements.
 These elements are based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine with additional features to perform save and load operations.

 ## Base Elements